entelognathus/agnathan-phylogeny/agnathan character list.md

 140. Feeding apparatus forming a pulley-like system of cartilages and protractor-retractor complex derived from mandibular arch: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

+This is unknown in heterostracans, where no cartilages are preserved, and is changed from 0 to ?

 141. Jaws (dorsoventral bite): 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.